expressodev/ci-merchant/index.md

 CI-Merchant is released under the open source MIT license, and is [under active development](https://github.com/expressodev/ci-merchant/commits/develop).

+## Supported Gateways

+Please refer to the navigation links on the left of this page for a complete list of supported gateways.

 ## Supported Methods

 Most payment gateways support the following methods: